 Finally, it's worth noting that the Maglite flashlights are widely used by police, fire and EMS responders nationwide.
 This is further testimony to their ruggedness and reliability.
 If I could only have one flashlight for emergency use, it would be a ML300L 4D LED Long-Running flashlight!

-Also, for a limited time, if you purchase this flashlight or anything else, you'll get 15% off your entire order on the www.maglite.com website by entering MOORE15 during checkout.
+Also, for a limited time, if you purchase this flashlight or any other product, you'll get 30% off your entire order on the www.maglite.com website by entering discount code of MOORE30 during checkout.

 MAGLITE® ML300L 4D LED Long-Running Flashlight